Monemvasia: Byzantine period

-Unlike other settlements in the Peloponnese region that saw their decline from the 7th century onwards—a period known as the Dark Ages—Monemvasia developed into a commercial and cultural centre due to its location on important sea routes, such as the one that connected it to Sicily.
-A bronze coin minted in Sicily of Philippikos Bardanes was found in the lower town.
-The oldest known mention of Monemvasia dates from the third decade of the 8th century, and is made by the pilgrim Vilibaldos, who traveled from Sicily to the Holy Land with a stopover in Monemvasia.
+Unlike other settlements in the Peloponnese region that saw their decline from the 7th century onwards—a period known as the Dark Ages—Monemvasia developed into a commercial and cultural centre due to its location on important sea routes like the one that connected it to Sicily.
+A bronze coin of Philippikos Bardanes minted in Sicily was found in the lower town.
+The oldest known mention of Monemvasia dates from the third decade of the 8th century by the pilgrim Vilibaldos, who traveled from Sicily to the Holy Land with a stopover in Monemvasia.
 Monemvasia is also mentioned by Theophanes the Confessor, who describes the arrival of the plague in Byzantium in 746-747.

 The central square of Monemvasia, with the Byzantine church of Christ Elkomenos.

 Monemvasia's key position on the sea route to the eastern Mediterranean made it the target of pirate raids in the following centuries, along with raids by Western rulers.
-Arab raids began in the 9th century and after their settlement in Crete, after which the raids multiplied.
-One such raid is mentioned in the so-called Psychophile Narratives of bishop Pavlos Monemvasias, which were written in the 10th century and survive only in an Arabic translation.
+Arab raids began in the 9th century, and after their settlement in Crete the raids multiplied.
+One such raid is mentioned in the 10th-century Psychophile Narratives of bishop Pavlos Monemvasias, which now survive only in an Arabic translation.
 In one of them, it is mentioned that the Arabs attacked the fortress of Vukolo, which has been identified as Monemvasia.

-Earlier in the same text it is mentioned that the relics of the saints of Barcelona—of Bishop Valerius, Eulalia and Vincentius among others—had washed up in the city.
+Earlier in the same text it is mentioned that the relics of the saints of Barcelona, such as Bishops Valerius, Eulalia and Vincentius, among others, washed up in the city.
 The inhabitants collected the sarcophagi that contained them and built a church on the steep hill.
-Later, after the landing, it is reported that during the reign of Emperors Leo VI and Alexander, the chapel was located and the remains were transferred to the chapel of Agia Irini, next to the church of Agia Anastasia (which today is dedicated to Christ Elkomenos).
+During the reign of Emperors Leo VI and Alexander, the chapel was located and the remains were transferred to the chapel of Agia Irini next to the church of Agia Anastasia, which today is dedicated to Christ Elkomenos.

 At the beginning of the 10th century, the ecclesiastical seat of Monemvasia was transferred from the jurisdiction of the church of Rome to the patriarchate of Constantinople, where it was demoted to the diocese of Corinth.
-Despite this, Monemvasia continued to develop, while at the same time maintaining privileges, among which was self-government.
+Despite this, Monemvasia continued to develop and maintain many privileges, among which was self-government.